dalgard/meteor-viewmodel/README.md

 `meteor install dalgard:viewmodel`

-If you want to use Jade with the special ViewModel extension, do this instead:
+If you want to use Jade with the `$bind` extension, type this instead:

 `meteor install dalgard:viewmodel-jade`  (includes `mquandalle:jade`)